khun1234zx/glim/README.md

 ### Output Customization

-- `filename`: Name of the output HTML file (default: 'output.html')
+- `dirname`: Name of the output output directory (default: 'output')
 - Use the `--pdf` flag to also generate a PDF version

 ## Project Structure